sbubby3309/Classic-ML-Optimizations/README.md

 - Since you're at the bottom of the scroll menu, this should be the initial crafting phase:
   - Mech summons
   - Minecart (if needed)
   - Molten Chestplate
   - Cooking Pot
 - Open the crafting menu for ichor arrows - they're at the very front.
 - Open the menu for rails
 - Since the piggy menu is closer, you'll want to shift-click items into your hotbar rather than dragging each one there.
+- Inventorying phase
   - Replace your weapon (3) with walls (unfavorited).
     - Iron gates are walls that can be crafted at an anvil.
 They're just above rails in the crafting wheel.
   - Turn on ruler for the Destroyer split.
   - Grab Pwnhammer (1)
   - Trash platforms if you're planning to craft stone platforms.
   - Clear out 8, 9, 0 slots (bed, workbench, and piggy slots from the start of this split) by shift-clicking them.
   - Click on sand to place Pwnhammer in its place and move sand to the bottom row of your piggy.
 - Next set of crafting:
   - Glass
   - Stone bricks (should be just below glass)
   - Stone platforms (scroll up from stone bricks)
   - Mugs (scroll up from stone platforms)
 - Shift-click these items into your hotbar
   - Sand (1, previously Pwnhammer)
   - Stone platforms (5)
   - Cooking Pot (8)
   - Keg (9)
   - Bottle/Alchemy Table (0)
 - Having all of these crafting stations in the hotbar minimizes the time you spend awake.
 - Place the Cooking Pot, Keg, and potion crafting station.
 - Finish your hotbar
   - Junction boxes (8)
   - Hardmode ore (9)
   - Recalls (0)
 - Third set of crafting (consumables)
   - Ale is near the top
   - Seafood dinner x2
   - Regeneration x2
   - Ironskin x2
   - Featherfall x 2
   - Archery x3
     - If you're low on Daybloom, craft Featherfalls first.
 It's the only necessary one.
   - Builder
   - Battle (if you need feathers)
   - Dangersense (find temple and open space)
   - Night Owl
   - Spelunker (same as dangersense)
 - Zoom in on overlay map
   - This makes Destroyer kill more consistent.
 - Scroll to the bottom of the crafting wheel.
   - Your next craft will be Hallowed Jousting Lance.

 ## Destroyer